Drakuu/Drakuu/README.md

 💬 Ask me about React performance or UI design

-⚡ Fun fact: I can type 80+ words per minute
+⚡ Fun fact: I once coded for 12 hours straight without realizing it!
+(Alternative options:
+"I can recite the CSS box model in my sleep!"
+"My first 'Hello World' was written in Notepad!"
+"I organize my code like I organize my closet - meticulously!"
+Choose whichever you like best!)

 🤝 Let's Connect
 <div align="center">